operator-framework/operator-sdk/doc/test-framework/scorecard.md

 #### Owned CRDs Have Resources Listed

-This test makes sure that the CRDs listed in the `owned` CRDs section of the CSV have a `resources` subsection.
+This test makes sure that the CRDs listed in the [`owned` CRDs section][owned-crds] of the CSV have a `resources` subsection.
 This test has a maximum score equal to the number of CRDs listed in the CSV.

 Note: In the future, this test will verify that all resources modified by the operator are listed in the resources section.

 #### CRs Have At Least 1 Example

-This test checks that the CSV has an `alm-examples` section in its metadatas' annotations.
+This test checks that the CSV has an [`alm-examples` section][alm-examples] in its metadatas' annotations.
 This test has a maximum score of 1.

 #### Spec Fields With Descriptors